-The underlying theory behind the collaborative process is that it is generally better for parents and spouses to resolve their disputes between themselves informally rather than leaving the determination of these issues to a judge, who will be a stranger to the parties and may hear a few hours of testimony and then make decisions that will have lasting effects on all the parties and their children.
+The underlying theory behind the collaborative divorce process is that it is generally better for parents and spouses to resolve their disputes between themselves informally rather than leaving the determination of these issues to a judge, who will be a stranger to the parties and may hear a few hours of testimony and then make decisions that will have lasting effects on all the parties and their children.
 In Florida, this works by creating a safe environment in which each party can freely express their feelings and positions.
-Legally, this has been established through the creation of a statutory privilege which will prevent, except in certain, limited circumstances, communications and negotiations during the collaborative process from ever being used against the other spouse in court.
+Legally, this has been established through the creation of a statutory privilege that will prevent, except in certain, limited circumstances, communications, and negotiations during the collaborative process from ever being used against the other spouse in court.

 Probably the most important aspect of the collaborative divorce process is having parties who can keep an open mind and are able to effectively communicate with the other party.
 This will mean coming into the process and being willing to accept the recommendations and proposals of the various professionals that will likely be assisting the parties with the divorce.
 If the parties are open to this process, then the chances of resolving your case through the collaborative process increase exponentially.

 What Exactly Does the Collaborative Divorce Process Entail?

 The collaborative divorce process will typically bring together a set of qualified professionals to discuss and resolve all issues that generally arise in divorce proceedings, including issues related to minor children and the distribution of finances and personal property.
 These outside professionals could include the following:

 In order to assist with the allocation of the marital estate, including marital assets or liabilities, it is likely a professional from the financial sector – such as a financial planner, investment advisor, or a similar finance professional – will be involved.
 In using such a professional, the parties will receive professionally driven advice as to the best ways to divide, distribute, or otherwise dispose of financial accounts – including bank, investment, and/or retirement accounts.